 Please see the recipe card for the exact quantities.

-How to Make Easy Ground Beef Enchiladas
+How to Make These Easy Ground Beef Enchiladas

 Most nights, I garnish these enchiladas with thinly sliced green onions.
 But for special occasions, I garnish them with tomatoes, avocado, or a combination of tomato and avocado.

-Although some people like sour cream as a garnish, I do not recommend topping these enchiladas with sour cream.
+Although some people love sour cream as a garnish, I do not recommend topping these enchiladas with sour cream.
 Sour cream reduces the rich flavor of this dish, which has only a little heat.
 However, if you do not like mild enchilada sauce and substitute a "hot" variety, a dollop of sour cream will cool the heat.

 My Top Tips